An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference

-In fact, \citet{li_two-sample_2018} allows $a$ and $b$ to change with $n$ but this is omitted above for ease of presentation.
-The proof in \citet{li_two-sample_2018}, after establishing the initial expansion, uses a path-counting technique from random matrix theory to prove asymptotic normality, where the simple parameterization allows for convenient analysis of each term which leads to the appealing closed-form expressions for the mean $\mu(a,b)$ and the variance $\sigma^2(a,b)$.
-Whether this result can be generalized to the setting of general $B$ matrices and sparsity of order $n\rho_n = O(\log(n))$, or even $O(n^{\eta})$ for $\eta \leq 1/2$, remains an open problem.
+In fact, \citet{li_two-sample_2018} allows $a$ and $b$ to change with $n$, though this is omitted above for ease of presentation.
+Whether \cref{thm:liliCLT} can be generalized to the setting of general $B$ matrices and sparsity of order $O(n^{\eta})$ for $0 < \eta \leq 1/2$, or even $n\rho_n = O(\log(n))$, remains an open problem.

-The random variable $\|(\hat U W - U)\Lambda\|_F^2$ can informally be viewed as a re-weighted Frobenius $\sin\Theta$ distance with respect to the magnitude of the eigenvalues.
-Recall that \cref{thm:fanCLT2} demonstrates that the cosines of the eigenvectors between $\hat U_{*k}$ and $U_{*k}$ have an asymptotically normal distribution after appropriate scaling and centering.
-The results of \citet{fan_asymptotic_2020} do not imply the limiting results of \citet{li_two-sample_2018}, as the former requires distinct eigenvalues and the latter operates under a specific model with repeated eigenvalues (in fact, the model in \citet{li_two-sample_2018} has $K-1$ repeated eigenvalues).
-However, both theorems reflect similar asymptotic normality properties for the (rescaled) sines or cosines between the empirical and true eigenvectors, suggesting that it may be possible to extend these results to the setting $n\rho_n \gtrsim \mathrm{polylog}(n)$ as in \citet{cape_signal-plus-noise_2019}, though additional techniques as in \citet{xie_entrywise_2022} may be required for $n\rho_n \asymp \log(n)$.
+The random variable $\|(\hat U W - U)\Lambda\|_{\operatorname{F}}^{2}$ can be viewed as a columnwise re-weighted Frobenius $\sin\Theta$ distance with respect to the magnitude of the eigenvalues.
+While \cref{thm:fanCLT2} demonstrates that the cosines of the eigenvectors between $\hat U_{*k}$ and $U_{*k}$ have an asymptotically normal distribution after appropriate centering and scaling, the results of \citet{fan_asymptotic_2022} do not imply those in \citet{li_two-sample_2018}.
+In particular, the former result requires distinct eigenvalues, whereas the latter model setting gives rise to repeated population eigenvalues.
+Yet, both theorems reflect similar asymptotic normality properties for the (rescaled) sines or cosines between the empirical and true eigenvectors, suggesting that extensions to the regime $n\rho_n \gtrsim \operatorname{polylog}(n)$ or even $n\rho_n \asymp \log(n)$ might be possible.

-Finally, both \citet{fan_asymptotic_2020} and \citet{li_two-sample_2018} include distributional theory pertaining to the sines and cosines between empirical and population eigenvectors.
-In contrast, \citet{cape_signal-plus-noise_2019} and \citet{xie_entrywise_2022} considers distributional theory for individual rows.
-The scaling $n \rho_n^{1/2}$ to obtain asymptotic normality for the rows may not be the same as the scalings for the asymptotic normality for the sines and cosines of the eigenvectors; informally, this is because both sines and cosines of the eigenvectors are \emph{global} fluctuations (i.e.,~aggregated over the entries), whereas \citet{cape_signal-plus-noise_2019} and \citet{xie_entrywise_2022} consider the pointwise, \emph{local} fluctuations.